How Breathing Exercises Benefit Your Lungs

 - Slowly inhale through your nose for 2 seconds.
 Notice your breath moving from your chest and filling your belly.

 Pursed lip breathing is often used to relax your mind, body, and soul.
-This exercise works by relaxing the muscles and keeping your airway open for a longer period of time.
-This takes the strain off of your lungs and helps the oxygen and carbon dioxide transfer.
+This exercise works by relaxing the muscles and keeping your airway open for a longer period of time, allowing you to be more physically active.
+This takes the strain off of your lungs and helps improve the oxygen and carbon dioxide transfer.
+This technique can be practiced at any time.

 - Inhale through your nose slowly for a count of 4.